rvkmr6466/Interview-prepration-Java-Full-Stack/Documents/Full stack developer interview questions.md

    // sum will contain Optional[15]
    ```
 ------------------------------------------------Continue
-## Q. How do you handle parallel streams, and when should you use them?
+## 86. How do you handle parallel streams, and when should you use them?
 **Handling Parallel Streams**:
 - You can create a parallel stream by calling the `parallelStream()` method on a collection or by using the `parallel()` method on an existing stream.
 - Parallel streams utilize multiple threads to process elements concurrently, which can lead to performance improvements for large datasets.